hargwit/hargwit.com/content/posts/2020-11-16-programming-to-an-interface-with-typescript.md

     const chats = {}

     return {
-        create: (chat: Chat) => {
+        create: async (chat: Chat) => {
             chats[chat.id] = chats
-            return Promise.resolve(chat)
+            return chat
         },
     }
 }
 ```

 This time, the repository stores the chats in an object rather than a database.
 Notice again, though, how the factory returns the `ChatRepository` interface.
-We are using Typescript to again guarantee that the implementation provides all functionality declared by the interface.
+Again, we are using Typescript to guarantee that the implementation provides all functionality declared by the interface.

 # Usage